 Within their groups, students will be guided through the creation of a collaborative story about salmon, developing the narrative, characters and set design.
 Each student will create a puppet of their chosen character using cardboard and oil pastels and they will work together to create a chalk mural “set” on our walls.
 After some time for rehearsal, each group will perform their story for the class while being filmed by our art instructor.

 Each class will bring home videos of their performances and each student’s puppet.

 ARTS CURRICULAR COMPETENCIES AND CONTENT // drama: character, time, place, plot, tension // personal and collective responsibility associated with creating, experiencing, or sharing in a safe learning environment // processes, materials, movements, technologies, tools and techniques to support arts activities

 We are always happy to adapt our tours and workshops to suit your group’s ongoing learning.
 If you have any concerns about what your students may encounter, please contact us to discuss the exhibitions further or to schedule a free preview tour.

-For more information, or to book a tour or workshop, please contact Finn Modder, our School Programs Coordinator.
+For more information, or to book a tour or workshop, please contact Emily Hope, our Education and Public Programs Director.

 Become a member